fabio-miranda/fabio-miranda.github.io/courses/cs424-fall-2026/assignment-1/assignment-1.md

 If you would like feedback on your proposed data collection project before beginning the collection itself, feel free to reach out.
 I am happy to give you my opinion on whether the scope, attributes, and collection plan seem appropriate for the assignment.

 Be thoughtful when collecting observations involving other people.
 You should generally collect information about places, objects, environments, or aggregate behavior rather than information that identifies individuals. **Do not collect sensitive or personally identifiable information**, such as names, faces, license plates, or private conversations.

+> [!IMPORTANT]
+> Your data collection approach is itself part of the assignment and will be evaluated.
+We will consider whether your collection strategy is thoughtful, systematic, appropriate for your questions, likely to capture meaningful variation, and clearly documented.
+A large dataset collected with a weak or poorly justified methodology is not necessarily a strong submission.

 #### Task 2: Pilot and data collection